EventStore/documentation/docs/cloud/automation/terraform.md

 #### Attributes

-After completing the operation, the EventStoreDB cluster Terraform resource will get the following attributes:
+After completing the operation, the KurrentDB cluster Terraform resource will get the following attributes:

 | Name                | Type     | Description                                                                                     |
 |:--------------------|:---------|:------------------------------------------------------------------------------------------------|